nottinghamdigital/nottinghamdigital.github.io/contributor-guide.md

 2. Double check your spelling
 3. Feel free to include social media links after the title
 4. Respect other meetups and the community spirit of what we're trying to achieve as a collaborative, supportive group of organisers.
 Refrain from any content that is not in keeping with this aim - if further advice is needed raise a comment in your PR
-5. If your event uses meetup or tito - include details in the PR and your listings will get pulled from there or make a separate PR on [https://github.com/pavlakis/notts-digital/blob/master/app/configs/groups.json]: the api groups json
+5. If your event uses meetup or tito - include details in the PR and your listings will get pulled from there or make a separate PR on [https://github.com/pavlakis/notts-digital/blob/master/app/configs/groups.php]: the api groups configuration
 6. Ensure your meetup is in Nottingham or the immediate area.

 ## Guidelines to code / markup